PeytonHislop/EECS4413Auction_e-Commerce_System/frontend/README.md

 - Catalogue service directly calling IAM appears to use endpoint shapes that do not match the IAM controller exactly.
 - Auction scheduler comment says 60 seconds, but the `fixedRate` value is much larger.
 - Some DTOs still require IDs that the backend later overrides from JWT validation, so the frontend supplies those IDs to satisfy validation.

+### 5) Auction real-time and leaderboard notes

+- Auction details page subscribes to `/topic/auction/{auctionId}/bids` through `websocketClient`.
+- `websocketClient` is now fail-safe: if websocket libs/server are unavailable, the UI still renders and the rest of the app remains usable.
+- Leaderboard data depends on auction-service successfully posting bids to leaderboard-service.
+- Start `leaderboard-service` before placing demo bids; bids placed while leaderboard is down are not automatically backfilled.
+- Leaderboard now supports period-based use cases:
+  - highest bid by period (`DAY`, `WEEK`, `YEAR`)
+  - top bidders by period with configurable limit